 David Packard once said “No company can consistently grow revenues faster than its ability to get enough of the right people to implement that growth.”

-We guard our culture fiercely and decided early on that we would would take the time necessary to hire people who are a great culture fit for SEI.
+We guard our culture fiercely and decided early on that we would would take the time necessary to hire people who are a great culture fit for Service Express.

 Go Deeper: 10 Characteristics of a Great Employee